freerange/site/soups/weeknotes/week-470.snip.markdown

 Week 470
 ========

 We spent the week working variously from Space4, TOG Bloomsbury and home.
-We've been pressing on with our work on Asset Manager for our GDS, aware that we're coming to the end of the project.
+We've been pressing on with our work on Asset Manager for our client GDS, aware that we're coming to the end of the project.
 But we also found time to do a few other things too!

 ## Asset Manager